How to Get a $5,000 Loan

 The CFPB complaint database shows a pattern of hidden fees or aggressive collection practices for that lender.

 An upfront "processing fee," "insurance payment," or "activation deposit" is required before funds release.
-Legitimate lenders deduct fees from proceeds or add them to the loan balance.
-They do not collect money before funding.
+Legitimate lenders deduct fees from proceeds or add them to the loan balance-they do not collect money before funding.

 The FTC and CFPB have both documented advance-fee fraud as the most common scam in consumer lending.
 A lender who asks for money before giving you money is taking your money and disappearing.

-Your state's usury limit is your clearest legal protection.
+Your state's usury limit is your clearest legal shield.
 If the offered APR exceeds what your state allows, the contract may be void under local law.
 Knowing that number before you apply means you can reject an illegal offer with confidence.

 The $5,000 Loan Checklist

-Before you submit any application, run three numbers.
-The APR, the origination fee as a percentage of the loan, and the total repayment amount printed in the contract.
-If the APR exceeds what your state allows, stop.
-The contract may be unenforceable and the lender is counting on you not knowing that.
-If the origination fee runs above 8%, ask for a waiver or find a lender who charges none.
 If the total repayment amount isn't visible in plain text before signing, ask for it in writing.
 A lender who won't produce that number before closing is structuring the deal to hide its real cost.

 The most expensive loans in this market go to people who apply under pressure and sign without reading.
 The second-most expensive go to people who compare monthly payments instead of APR.
 You now have the tools to avoid both.